NCAR/esds/README.md

 At this point you can preview your built site with your preferred method.
 Here are some options:

-1. Navigating to `_build/index.html` and opening in your prefrered browser (often possible with a right click).
+1. Navigating to `_build/index.html` and opening in your preferred browser (often possible with a right click).
 2. View via localhost by using Python `python -m SimpleHTTPServer`
 3. Or view via localhost by using Node.js with `npm install http-server -g` and `http-server name-of-file`